18F/culper/docs/test-scenarios.md

 Currently, these revalidation steps must be done manually given the public nature of our GitHub repo and logistics of our use of CircleCI.
 See below.

+### Maintenance challenges

+#### Dates and the passing of time
+Test scenarios have **a lot** of dates and date ranges. e-QIP and the SF-86, SF-85, SF-85p have a lot of conditional rules surrounding dates.
+This causes a valid test scenrio to eventually become invalid simply through the passing of time.
+For example:

+1. An applicant can not be over 100 years old.
+A test scenario written in 2018 with a 99 year old applicant will become invalid sometime in 2019.
+1. Residences within 3 years must have a verifier.
+Additionally e-QIP will reject an application if it has verifier information for residences greater than 3 years in the past.
+A test scenario written in 2018, with a residence entry ending in 2016 will become invalid sometime in 2019 (e.g., `test9.json`).

+Currently, test scenarios are manually updated after a failure in regular validation testing.

 ## Validate XML against e-QIP XSDs